 STATERA MENTORSHIP | South Texas CHAPTER

 Statera Mentorship: South Texas, which is based in Houston, was created in the fall of 2018.
 It was founded by Christine Jugueta, who also serves as one of the Regional Coordinators.
-The chapter is currently in its first cycle of pairings and sign-ups are now closed.
-To sign up for the next class, stay tuned.
-If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.
+The chapter is currently in its first cycle of pairings.
+Applications to become a mentee or mentor in the next class will open on January 1, 2020.
+To receive information about the next round of classes, please sign up for the Statera Newsletter.
+If you have any questions, please contact our National Co-Directors at email@example.com.

 SOUTH Texas Regional Coordinators